 Here is the free, downloadable sheet music of Bach’s Unaccompanied Violin Partita Nº 3 BWV1006, transcribed for cello.

 The original source for these transcriptions is Bach’s autograph manuscript.
 In the “Literal Transcription” all of the notes have simply been transposed down into the new cello key (either A major or G major).
-All the bowings and other markings//indications in the “Literal Transcriptions” are Bach’s.
+All the bowings and other indications (articulations, dynamics etc) in the “Literal Transcriptions” are Bach’s.
 In the “Edited Concert Versions” however, Bach’s bowings have very often been changed.
-Three of the movements have so many awkward (if not impossible) double-stops that they are also offered in versions for cello duo, which avoids all double stops and chords for the cellist playing the melodic line.
+Three of the movements have so many awkward (if not impossible) double-stops that they are also offered in versions for cello duo, which allows us to eliminate all double stops and chords for the cellist playing the melodic line.

 Normally, when we transcribe Bach’s unaccompanied violin music for cello, we transpose it down a fifth, so that the four cello open strings coincide with those of the violin.
 This Partita is, however, extremely awkward to play in the key of A major, which would be our “normal” key in which to play it.
 There are just so many doublestops, and so many of them require extensions (or even double extensions).
-It is, however, possible, as the following video of Ditta Rohmann’s magnificent performance shows.
-Although she plays it on a 5-string cello this is technically identical to playing it on a normal cello with the only difference being that it sounds one fifth higher on the 5-stringer, on which there would normally be no need to ever use the C-string:
+It is however possible, as the following video of Ditta Rohmann’s magnificent performance shows.
+Although she plays it on a 5-string cello in E-major, this is technically identical to playing it on a normal cello in A-major, with the only difference being that it sounds one fifth higher on the 5-stringer, on which there would normally be no need to ever use the C-string:

 - playing the entire Partita in our standard transposition down a fifth (in A major) and perhaps playing the more polyphonic movements as duos with a friend